Opiate Addiction & Withdrawal Treatment

 Residential Opiate Addiction Treatment at Promises

-It’s hard to feel hopeful about recovering from opiate addiction in the midst of an epidemic that takes thousands of lives every year.
+It’s hard to feel hopeful about recovering from opiate addiction in the midst of an opioid epidemic.
+Opioid dependency takes thousands of lives every year.
 But you can overcome this.
-Every day we help people reclaim their lives from the destruction of opiate addiction.
+Every day we help people reclaim their lives from opiate addiction.
 We can help you too.

-We’ve responded to the opioid addiction crisis with evidence-based, residential treatment for heroin and painkiller abuse.
-Our opiate addiction treatment specialists will help you restore physical, mental and spiritual health.
-You’ll leave treatment with a toolbox of recovery skills you can draw on for the rest of your life.
+We’ve responded to the opioid addiction crisis.
+We provide with evidence-based, residential treatment for heroin and painkiller abuse.
+Our opiate addiction treatment specialists will help restore your health.
+You’ll leave substance abuse treatment with a toolbox of recovery skills.
+You can draw on these for the rest of your life.

 Promises inpatient opiate abuse treatment includes: